 It was a time of boundless optimism.
 The immediate post-war period had ignited America's spirit of enterprise.
 But these entrepreneurial ventures soon discovered that building a successful car company takes a lot more than just making a really cool car.

 The Last Independent

 Like the nation it was named after, the 100-year history of American Motors derived its essence from many varied automotive cultures.
-The story of America’s “last independent” spans the early years of the Jeffery and Rambler, to Nash Motors, then absorbing first Hudson, then Kaiser-Jeep to become AMC, who later had a French fling with Renault before the Chrysler Corporation laid the storied carmaker to rest.
+The story of America’s “last independent” spans the early years of the Jeffery and Rambler, to Nash Motors, the only Independent to turn a profit durring the Great Depression, followed by a side trip to England for the Metropolitan, before absorbing first Hudson, and later Kaiser-Jeep, to become AMC, who entered into a French fling with Renault, who tossed it off to the Chrysler Corporation, who tried to make it soar like an Eagle, before selling out to Daimler, who finally laid the storied carmaker to rest.

 For the Love of Cars